leighlawhon/leighlawhon.github.io/_posts/2023-07-01-collaborate.markdown

 Additionally, curriculum was developed to accompany the game.

 ## Results
 At the conclusion on the grant, it was decided not to pursue publishing of the game.
 I felt there was something missing.
-The mechanics worked well and students collaborated, but it lacked and element of excitement and was too didactic.
+The mechanics worked well, and students collaborated, but it lacked and element of excitement and was too didactic.

 ![collboratory old](/assets/images/collaboratory_old.jpeg)
 [Original game promo video](https://youtu.be/vfk5_bkJQFg)

 ## Next Steps
  In 2023, I reworked the theme of the game.
-I simplified the game by combining some of the cards and reduced the number og piece by getting rid of the tokens.
-Additionally I decided the base game should be general business.
+I simplified the game by combining some of the cards and reduced the number of piece by getting rid of the tokens.
+Additionally, I decided the base game should be general business.

  We are invited to the Ed Games Expo, September 19-22, 2023.